rajdeeprath/red5-development-series/code-examples/server-side/red5-connection-examples/connection-statistics-demo/Readme.md

 ## How To Use Example
 ---

 In this example we call the method `logConnectionStatistics` whenever a client disconnects from the application.
-The method logs out necessary information such as data usage, client remote address , server host used to conenct, protocol used, connection parameters used while connecting etc:
+The method logs out necessary information such as data usage, client remote address , server host used to connect, protocol used, connection parameters used while connecting etc:

 Given below is a sample output from the console when a RTMP client exits.